 Please note that these Q&As are for informational purposes only.
-To get answers that directly apply to your unique situation, we offer free attorney consultations, including online virtual appointments or in office visits.
-Contact us to schedule your free attorney appointment.
+To get answers that directly apply to your unique situation, we offer an initial attorney consultations, including online virtual appointments or in office visits.
+Contact us to schedule your initial attorney appointment.

 Your Questions About Coronavirus & Custody

 Q: My ex lives in Westchester County, NY and is supposed to have the kids this weekend.
 There is a coronavirus cluster in New Rochelle, which is one town over from where he lives.
 I don’t my kids going anywhere near there.
 Can I refuse to drop them off for the visit?

 A: In this incredibly stressful and fearful time we’re going through, here is what you can do first: Call your ex and talk over your concerns.
 For all you know, your ex is also worried about the kids being in such close proximity to New Rochelle and wants to discuss alternatives.
 Could your ex spend time with the kids in your home this weekend?
 Could they FaceTime instead?
 Can you come to an agreement that you will tack a week on to summer vacation parenting time to make up for lost time over the next month and/or until the COVID-19 crisis wanes?
 If you can reach your own agreement, get it in writing and show it to your lawyer.
 You should be good to go on this temporary arrangement.